 Buying backlinks can hurt your SEO, even resulting in penalties from Google.
 That’s not a risk you want to take, so stick with building your links the old-fashioned way.

-Soliciting reviews is essential, but just as important is doing everything you can to optimize your dental practice’s listings on Google My Business and Yelp, as well as Bing and other review sites.
+Soliciting reviews is essential, but just as important is doing everything you can to optimize your dental practice’s listings on Google Business Profile and Yelp, as well as Bing and other review sites.
 To optimize your listing, fill out your profile completely, and make sure to include:

 - Your site’s URL

 - Your full business name, address, and phone number

 - Photos of your practice, inside and out

 It doesn’t take long to optimize these listings, but it’s a great way to maximize your off-site SEO.